 - look around & stay alert at all time – a mirror is strongly recommended!

-- stay visible in left & right turn situations – position yourself ahead of waiting traffic or take the footpath if necessary when approaching difficult turning situations.
+- stay visible in left & right turn situations – position yourself ahead of waiting traffic at lights or take to the footpath if necessary when approaching difficult turning situations.

-- be considerate & responsible on the footpath – if you are on your bike, the law makes it clear that you are responsible for the safety of the pedestrians around you.
+- be considerate & responsible on the footpath – if you are on your bike, the law says you are responsible for the safety of the pedestrians around you.
 Maintain bikeway etiquette, be considerate & know the rules for approaching & passing pedestrians.

 - use a Greenway or bike path if you are not confident on the road and if one is available